 Make Life Better In Coventry

-- Following its year as City of Culture, Coventry has become a rich place for cultural data.
+- Following its year as UK City of Culture, Coventry became a rich place for cultural data.

 - How could these data be used to define concepts and ideas that could ‘make life better in Coventry’?

 - Teams were invited to share their knowledge and creativity, and further develop their skills.

 The Coventry Cultural Challenge provided a rare opportunity, as interdisciplinary teams were given unprecedented access to local big data, including from Coventry’s year as the UK City of Culture 2021 (UK CoC 2021).